Elias Disney

-Elias Charles Disney (February 6, 1859 – September 13, 1941) was a Canadian and American construction worker and entrepreneur.
-He was best known as the father of Roy and Walt Disney, co-founders of The Walt Disney Company.
+Elias Charles Disney (February 6, 1859 – September 13, 1941) was a Canadian construction worker and entrepreneur.
+He was best known as the father of Roy and Walt Disney, co-founders of the Walt Disney Company.
 Elias was a strict and hardworking man who played a major role in shaping his sons' early lives, instilling in them a strong work ethic.
 He spent his early years as a construction worker for the World's Columbian Exposition, which was the inspiration for Disney's son, Walt Disney, and the Disney Kingdom he eventually created.
 His entrepreneurial tendencies were passed on to his son Walt, despite financial difficulties and business setbacks.

-Life and carrer

 Early life

-Disney was born in the rural village of Bluevale, in what is now Ontario, Canada, to Irish Protestant immigrants Kepple Elias Disney (1832–1891) and Mary Disney (née Richardson) (1838–1909).
+Disney was born in the rural village of Bluevale, in what is now Ontario, Canada, to Irish Protestant immigrants Kepple Elias Disney and Mary Disney (née Richardson).
 Both parents had emigrated from Freshford, County Kilkenny in Ireland to Canada as children, accompanying their parents.
 His parents would have eight other children in the following 18 years after the birth of Elias.
 Disney's father owned a farm and got into a variety of other business ventures to make money.
 The name Disney is derived from the Norman name D'Isigny.

 He moved to California with his father in 1878 in hopes of finding gold.
 Instead, Kepple was convinced by an agent of the Union Pacific Railroad to buy 200 acre of land near Ellis, Kansas.
 When the family moved, they would let go of their previously conservative ways with the exception of Elias.
 In Ellis, Disney attempted to live as an orange grower and failed.